Head-to-head comparison across 4benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 128K

-Pick Claude Opus 4.5 if you want the stronger benchmark profile.
-Kimi K2.5 (Reasoning) only becomes the better choice if knowledge is the priority or you want the stronger reasoning-first profile.
+Treat this as a split decision.
+Claude Opus 4.5 makes more sense if agentic is the priority or you need the larger 200K context window; Kimi K2.5 (Reasoning) is the better fit if knowledge is the priority or you want the cheaper token bill.

 Kimi K2.5 (Reasoning) has the edge for knowledge tasks in this comparison, averaging 87.3 versus 66.2.
-Inside this category, MMLU-Pro is the benchmark that creates the most daylight between them.
+Inside this category, AA-HLE is the benchmark that creates the most daylight between them.

 Kimi K2.5 (Reasoning) has the edge for coding in this comparison, averaging 76.8 versus 65.9.
-Inside this category, SWE-bench Verified is the benchmark that creates the most daylight between them.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 Claude Opus 4.5 has the edge for agentic tasks in this comparison, averaging 62.5 versus 54.6.
-Inside this category, Terminal-Bench 2.0 is the benchmark that creates the most daylight between them.
+Inside this category, GDPval-AA is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.